 Add your music to your story with the “music” sticker and start sharing it with your followers!

-Using Your Music on Instagram Stories
+Using Your Music on Instagram Stories and Reels

 Now that you know how to get your music into Instagram’s in-app library, let’s talk about how to use it.

-After you open Instagram Stories and take a photo or video (or upload one from your camera roll), swipe up.
+After you open Instagram Stories or Reels and take a photo or video (or upload one from your camera roll), swipe up.
 You will see the display of stickers that Instagram offers for their Stories.
 Click the “Music” sticker.

 Note: With the 2021 Instagram roll-out of the Music sticker globally, there have been a lot of issues.
 Business accounts may only be able to access a small amount of royalty-free music (this comes from Facebook’s sound library).
 Good news is that there is an easy fix to this!
 Switch your account from a Business account to a Creator account and BOOM, problem solved!
 (Plus you still get things like insights so there is not much of a difference).